nansencenter/DAPPER/README.md

 * use these to generate a synthetic
 	* "truth"
 	* and observations thereof*
-* assess how different DA methods, with knowledge of the above starred (*) items, perform in estimating the truth.
+* assess how different DA methods perform in estimating the truth, given the above starred (*) items.

 DAPPER enables the numerical investigation of DA methods through its variety of typical test cases and statistics.